AtlasPlato/logstash-filter-ldap/README.md

 - **LDAP_UNK_USER**: User probably wasn't found
 - **LDAP_BAD_BUFF**: The buffer type you selected wasn't found

-If so, a field called **err** will be add to the event, with more details about the problem met.
+If so, a field called **error** will be add to the event, with more details about the problem met.

 ## Example